Ecodev/gims/docs/content/data_processing.rst

 .. note::

-    To view again the entire graph, click on the "Reset the zoom" button [2].
+    To view again the entire graph, click on the :guilabel:`Reset the zoom` button [2].

 .. image:: img/chart_zoomed.png
     :width: 100%